cleroux/rtc/README.md

 # rtc

-Go module for using a hardware Real-Time Clock (RTC) device in Linux.
+Go (Golang) module for using a hardware Real-Time Clock (RTC) device in Linux.

 ## Installation